 3 Simple Ways to Tackle Employee Turnover

-Workforce spending is usually the biggest expense for companies, making up on average 57% of total operating costs for S&P 500 companies, according to MyLogIQ, a data provider.
+Workforce spending is typically the largest expense for companies, accounting for an average of 57% of total operating costs for S&P 500 companies, according to MyLogIQ, a data provider.
 U.S. businesses slashed 41 million jobs in 2020, compared with 21.7 million cut the previous year, according to the Bureau of Labor Statistics.
-It isn’t clear how many of those will come back once the pandemic abates.
+It is unclear how many of those will return once the pandemic subsides.

 The pandemic has allowed many people to reevaluate their lives, what they value, and where they spend their time–including in their careers.
 Employers would benefit from doing some reevaluating of their own to ensure that company values align across the organization.